Oktyabrskaya Hotel: History

 1929 – During the years of NEP, the life in Saint-Petersburg had improved so there was a strong need in hotels that could accommodate increased number of tourists.
 At the end of 1929 the former hotel rooms had been vacated, and renovation of the hotel was started.
 In 1930, the hotel under the new name "Oktiabrskaya" was ready to receive guests.

-During World War II a permanent establishment for tram and trolleybus transport workers was organized there, the premises could accommodate up to 400 people, for whom it was a salvation during the cold winter.
+During World War II a permanent establishment for tram and trolleybus transport workers was organized there, the premises could accommodate up to 400 people.
 After breaking through the blockade the hotel began to work as usual.

 The new reconstruction was carried out on the eve of "Olympic 80".
 The building was reconstructed to recreate the façade of the project of 1871, as during that time the outward of the building harmonized the architecture of the railway station in the best way.
 Unfortunately, after the Olympics the hotel had not received measurable financial investments.

-In 1994 the hotel got a new impulse when the state-owned enterprise was transformed into a public company, 60% of the shares were owned by the city, 40% - were distributed among the workforce, a new management team got down to business.
+In 1994 the hotel got a new impulse when the state-owned enterprise was transformed into a public company, 60% of the shares were owned by the city, 40% - were distributed among the workforce.

 In 1996 a decision to completely renovate the hotel was made.
-24 million dollars of internal funds was allocated which was unprecedented for that period.
-The concept was developed by the architectural studio of Yevgeny Gerasimov and included both external façade changes and complete reconstruction of rooms and hallways.
-The hotel acquired two boiler rooms and a laundry, an air-conditioning system was installed, a modern water purification system was set up, service lines were changed and also an electronic key system was introduced.
+24 million dollars of internal funds was allocated.
+The hotel acquired two boiler rooms and a laundry, an air-conditioning system was installed, a water purification system was set up, service lines were changed and also an electronic key system was introduced.
 On July 8, 2008, after the full-scale reconstruction was complete of the hotel was officially assigned to the category of 4*.
 In March 2011 Hotels "Oktiabrskaya", "Saint-Petersburg" and "Ol'gino" merged into a holding company under the brand "Citytel".
 The Management Company was established in order to improve management efficiency and service quality, further development of the network is being planned.

+For April 2023, the hotel had 450 rooms.